1. Graduate CV Examples, Templates & How to Write in 2025

 • Unless you are asked not to, send your CV as a PDF.

-• Use our CV Builder to do most of the boring work for you, so that you can focus on enjoying your last days of being free.
+• Use our CV builder to do most of the boring work for you, so you can focus on enjoying your last days of being free.

 If you don’t hear back after a while, follow up.
 It’s an expression of interest that might tip the scales.